yath-09/Virtual-Hand-Write/README.md

-MODULES USED
+**MODULES USED**

 1. Mediapipe :-There are many machine learning solutions inside mediapipe that includes face detection, face mesh, iris detection, hand detection.
 We used Hands inside mediapipe.
 MediaPipe Hands utilizes an ML pipeline consisting of multiple models working together: A palm detection model that operates on the full image and returns an oriented hand bounding box.
 A hand landmark model that operates on the cropped image region defined by the palm detector and returns high-fidelity 3D hand keypoints.

 2. Pytesseract :- Pytesseract is an optical character recognition (OCR) tool for python.
-That is, it will recognize and “read” the text embedded in images or
+That is, it will recognize and “read” the text embedded in images or videos.

-videos.
-Tesseract finds templates in pixels, letters, words and sentences.
-It uses two-step approach that calls adaptive recognition.
-It requires one data stage for character recognition, then the second stage to fulfil any letters, it wasn’t insured in, by letters that can match the word or sentence context.

 3. Numpy :- NumPy is a Python library used for working with arrays.